INTERVIEW BY MARKO SYRJÄLÄ

 THE PAUL STANLEY SOLO BAND

 After the “Crazy Nights” tour, you then played in Paul’s solo band?
-How was that tour to do?
+How was that tour?

 That was fun.
 That was a lot of fun because it was a great band and great musicians.
 You know, that’s when I first met Eric Singer, who I’m still very close with now.